Hog-CERN/Hog/docs/01-Getting-Started/02-howto-convert-project.md

 Note that the path of the file is specified with respect to the main folder of the repository.

-If you want, you can add comment lines in the list-files starting with a `#` and you can leave empy lines (or lines containing an arbitrary number of spaces).
+If you want, you can add comment lines in the list-files starting with a `#` and you can leave empty lines (or lines containing an arbitrary number of spaces).
 All of these will be ignored by Hog.

 At this point, you might want to check that the files are correctly picked up by regenerating the Hog project: `./Hog/CreateProject.sh myproject`, Hog will give you an error if a file is not found.
 You can open the created project in  `VivadoProject/myproject/myproject.xpr` or `QuartusProject/myproject/myproject.qpf` with the GUI and check that all the files are there.
 If not, modifiy the list files and create the project again.
 When you are satisfied, you can commit your work: